esimov/diagram/README.md

 Then you can use the provided shell script by typing `$ ./watch`.

 **Update:**
-*The included shell script to watch and automatically open the generated images is not needed anymore, because an image viewer is bundled into the application.*
+*The included shell script is not needed anymore, because an internal image viewer is bundled into the application.*

 ### Command Line support